Moon Over Broadway

 Moon Over Broadway is a 1997 documentary film starring Carol Burnett and directed by Chris Hegedus and D. A. Pennebaker.

 Overview

 The film documents the play Moon Over Buffalo from rehearsal period through the Broadway opening.
+“Watching it was a little painful.
+But you see the whole process, and it's really fascinating,” Carol Burnett, speaking at the Sundance Theatre Lab.